|

 immune system, the higher the tolerance it has to the yeast itself.

-This allows the yeast colonies to continue to propagate, releasing more
+This allows the yeast colonies to continue to grow, releasing more

 variety of conditions at different levels of severity and discomfort,